ayecue/greybel-languageserver/README.md

 Language server for GreyScript.
 Provides several features such as auto-completion, hover tooltips and more.

 Currently only tested with VSCode!
 Feel free to take a look at the [implementation](https://github.com/ayecue/greybel-vs).
-Should work with any other client which is following [lsp standards](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide).
+Should work with any other client which is following [LSP standards](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide).

 ## Supported providers